 Mythical Creatures Mythology

-Centaurs: The Complete Guide to the Centaurs of Greek Mythology
+The Centaur Book: The Centaurs of Greek Mythology

 The Wild Horse-Men and the Wise Chiron